Ignite your artistic passion!

 I love teaching people of various abilities and backgrounds who are committed to improving.
 I try to incorporate all types of activities in my classes, because my main objective is for students to be engaged and motivated, therefore I use a lot of pair-group activities and discussions.
 I also like telling anecdotes from past cases and I find learners are fascinated, a bit like hearing a story-teller!

-As well as teaching, I am a freelance interpreter in Spanish and Armenian, working mainly in police and legal settings, but I have also done medical interpreting, advertising campaigns, and even TV!'
+As well as teaching, I am a freelance interpreter in Spanish and Armenian, working mainly in police and legal settings, but I also do booth interpreting, football and even TV!